How much does it cost to build a house? [2026]

 Preparing for builder quotes and contracts

-- Scope of work – A detailed breakdown of the project.
+- Scope of work: A clear outline of what’s included in the build

-- Total cost – The agreed contract price, including all expenses.
+- Total cost: The agreed price, including allowances and exclusions

-- Payment schedule – When and how payments are made.
+- Payment schedule: When payments are due throughout the build

-- Standard contract – A mix of fixed and variable pricing elements.
+- Hybrid/standard: A combination of fixed and variable pricing

 *All costs and prices quoted were sourced at the time this building cost guide was written and should only be used as an estimate.